From an old mine to a raptor observatory, this group of hikes includes a few short options to longer scenic routes.

 The hike up the mountain takes 20 to 40 minutes.

 Hoop Hole Loop has two loops.
 The lower loop is 4 miles and skips the views from the ridge top and the extended loop is 9 miles.
 Both loops offer beautiful views of the streams cascading over rocks and swimming holes.

 The longer loop climbs to the top of the ridge for scenic views of the surrounding mountains.
 One could try to reach certain cliffs from the ridgetop for more expanded views.
 The trail is very rugged and good footwear is necessary.
 Also, the trail makers are sometimes difficult to see with yellow blazes.

 Elevation on top of Potts Mountain is over 3,600 feet, affording great views in all directions.
-There are no facilities on trail, but connector (white-blazed) trailheads to Pines Campground have hand pump for water and vault toilets.
+There are no facilities on the trail, but connector (white-blazed) trailheads to Pines Campground have hand pumps for water and vault toilets.

 Create Your Own Land AdventureGet Started